 - Grilled chicken pesto wraps – add some lettuce (wash and dry it in advance so it doesn’t make the wraps soggy!)

 - Chicken quesadillas

 - Pizzadillas (just make a quesadilla with marinara sauce, mozzarella, and pepperoni slices, or your favorite pizza toppings)

 - Bagel + cream cheese (this is a favorite with kids!
-Add some everything bagel seasoning if you like, it’s less messy than an everything bagel!)
+Tip: add some everything bagel seasoning to the cream cheese if you like, it’s less messy than an everything bagel!)

 RELATED: Toddler Daycare Lunch Ideas

 No boring, unfulfilling leafy salads here!
 Try one of these hearty, filling salads that can be enjoyed cold and don’t need to be reheated: